mobify/branching-strategy/continuous-deployment.md

 1. Add a test case to validate the bug, fix the bug, and commit *When doing a hotfix you should at _least_ pair on the fix with somebody or review it in person with one other engineer before releasing it.
-We're running without training wheel's here and want to do our best not to have to do a stream of hotfixes in production.*
+We're running without training wheels here and want to do our best not to have to do a stream of hotfixes in production.*
    ```
    ... add test, fix bug, verify